Passengers facing another day of disruption after check-in system ‘cyber attack’

 Around 14 flights were cancelled and some delayed across the other terminals on Saturday, although it is not clear which of these were caused by the technical issue.

-Brussels Airport said: “There was a cyber attack on Friday night, September 19, against the service provider for the check-in and boarding systems affecting several European airports, including Brussels Airport.
+Brussels Airport said on Sunday: “As a result of a cyberattack on the external service provider of the check-in and boarding systems, check-in operations at several European airports, including Brussels Airport, are heavily disrupted.

-“This means that at the moment only manual check-in and boarding is possible.
+“The service provider is actively working on the issue and trying to resolve the problem as quickly as possible.

 A statement on the Berlin Airport website said there were longer waiting times at check-in.